Money is a necessity. Yet, when I’m asked how to save money while raising a family I can come up with so many ways.

 8. Make gifts or cards for loved ones

 When it’s Grandma’s birthday, make her a card with the kids.
-Avoid feeling like you need to spend a lot on buying gifts for others, if it’s your love language to do so.
+Avoid feeling like you need to spend money on buying gifts for others, if it’s your love language to do so.

 Most people will appreciate a home-made gift or card over a store-bought gift any day.
 Even if you are not crafty, could your kids help by coloring a picture for Papa?